omgnetwork/omgnetwork.github.io/docs/use-cases/community-points.md

 #### What are the potential threats and liabilities?

 The potential threats for Community Points include the following:
 1. Byzantine events that can happen on the OMG Network: [Unchallenged exit](https://docs.omg.network/network/byzantine-conditions#unchallenged_exit), [Invalid block](https://docs.omg.network/network/byzantine-conditions#invalid_block), [Block withholding](https://docs.omg.network/network/byzantine-conditions#block_withholding), [Invalid exit](https://docs.omg.network/network/challenge-exits#invalid_exit), [Non-canonical in-flight exit](https://docs.omg.network/network/challenge-exits#noncanonical_ife), [Invalid in-flight exit challenge](https://docs.omg.network/network/challenge-exits#invalid_ife_challenge), [Invalid Piggyback](https://docs.omg.network/network/challenge-exits#invalid_piggyback).
-The events can either be challenged by another user, or in the worst case, the users need to leave the chain as it has become unsafe.
+The events can either be challenged by another user or in the worst case, the users need to leave the chain as it has become unsafe.
 These events are not specific to this particular use case but are worth mentioning due to the technical implementation of the network.

 2. The moderator starts manipulating token governance.
 Any moderator can behave maliciously and manage community points irresponsibly, e.g. issue more tokens than needed, send a large number of tokens to their friends, purchase a limited number of digital items, etc.